 - Are there some battles that I should be willing to lose in order to try to win other more important victories for the organization or cause or group that I am leading?

 - What is the particular hill (if any) from which I will never retreat, and in defense of which I am willing, if necessary to sacrifice everything?

 Answering these questions does not guarantee we will execute our beliefs and live by principles in the heat of the moment.
-But not doing the work up front to be aware of the principles and values which make up our integrity almost guarantees we will cave to the pressure.
+But not doing the work upfront to be aware of the principles and values which make up our integrity almost guarantees we will cave to the pressure.

 Sample also cautioned leaders with two other important points.
 First, it is not necessary to reveal the location of the hill we’re willing to die on once we discover it.
 People will assuredly use it against us and manipulate the situation to push us toward that hill.
-Second, while it may be our duty to hold strongly to our moral beliefs, we must also understand the people around us may have views which differ sharply from ours.
+Second, while it may be our duty to hold strongly to our moral beliefs, we must also understand the people around us may have views that differ sharply from ours.
 We see a great example of this in the book Team of Rivals by Doris Kearns Goodwin.
-She explained how Abraham Lincoln organized his cabinet with political rivals who not only held different views, but considered themselves far superior to the President.
+She explained how Abraham Lincoln organized his cabinet with political rivals who not only held different views but considered themselves far superior to the President.

 This is one of the greatest leadership skills we can acquire in our current state of world affairs.
 Our leadership will thrive if we can be solid in knowing our integrity and living by those morals, while at the same time respecting the differing beliefs of those around us.

 These questions concerning our search for the hill we’re willing to die on are not easy ones to answer.
 And they are even harder to execute once we are truly faced with the possibility of losing our position, whether through our own choice or a choice made by others.
 I have the badge of honor of being fired from a position which I loved, one I poured my heart into, and one in which I thought I was called to be in…not because I did something wrong, but instead because I stood up for what I believed in.